nagajas/CSES/README.md

 This repository contains my solutions to the CSES Problemset, serving as a resource for practice.

-It contains both C++ files and  python files.
+It contains both C++ files and Python files.

 ## Files